 EU stakeholders assess EUTF's relevance in comparison with other tools and instruments.
 For example, EUTF is seen to sit between DG ECHO on one end of the (EU) spectrum on rapidity and flexibility, and DG NEAR on the other.
 EU stakeholders consider that the EUTF as a transition tool will continue to be relevant as long as DG ECHO is present in implementation countries: DG ECHO's exit should happen before EUTF's, and EUTF is seen as the natural continuation of DG ECHO interventions.
-For example, secondary health care in Lebanon was shifted from DG ECHO to EUTF, as well as the response to the Mosul/Ninevah military intervention in Iraq.
+For example, secondary health care in Lebanon was shifted from DG ECHO to EUTF, as well as the response to the Mosul/Ninevah military intervention in Iraq (although DG ECHO continues to be strongly engaged in the country).
 Furthermore, the JDHF supports this approach to ensuring sustainable responses across the intervention sectors, e.g. water and sanitation.